Back to Blog

 → Constructs: tools/call("check_invoice", {id: "INV-2847"})

-A separate system — not a prompt, not a model, not inference — evaluates whether the action complies with policy.
+A separate system, not a prompt or a model or an inference call, evaluates whether the action complies with policy.

 {